Paris Place Saint-Michel Square

 The original designs were produced by Gabriel Davioud in 1855, however, these were met with disapproval from the city and after several further designs, where the architect initially wanted the fountain to symbolise peace, a revised plan designed with the Arc Angel Michael was chosen, and hence why it became called the Fontaine Saint-Michel or Saint Michaels Fountain.

-Eventually, it was 1858 when construction of the fountain began in order to complete the newly enlarged square in Paris, and it was inaugurated two years later in the August of 1860.
+Eventually, it was 1858 when construction of the fountain began in order to complete the newly enlarged Paris square, and it was inaugurated two years later in the August of 1860.

-The Place Saint-Michel is situated on the left bank of the River Seine facing the Ile de la Cite island that is linked by the Pont Saint-Michel bridge, it is also on the borders of the 5th and 6th Arrondissements and there are four streets that converge on this large square.
+Now the Paris Place Saint-Michel square is situated on the left bank of the River Seine facing the Ile de la Cite island that is linked by the Pont Saint-Michel bridge, it is also on the borders of the 5th and 6th Arrondissements and there are four streets that converge on this large square.

-As we mentioned before, the Saint Michael square is located in the 5th Arrondissement in the Latin Quarter close to the River Seine, yet in the opposite direction is the Sorbonne and it is only a short walk from the Musee de Cluny.
+As we mentioned before, the Paris Place Saint-Michel Square is located in the 5th Arrondissement in the Latin Quarter close to the River Seine, yet in the opposite direction is the Sorbonne and it is only a short walk from the Musee de Cluny.

-There is a metro station located at the Place Saint-Michel, which has the same name and is reached via line 4, or alternatively, if you are travelling on the RER trains, then you would need the Saint-Michel - Notre-Dame stop on line C.
+There is a metro station located at the Paris Place Saint-Michel Square, which has the same name and is reached via line 4, or alternatively, if you are travelling on the RER trains, then you would need the Saint-Michel - Notre-Dame stop on line C.

 The four roads that converge on the square are called the Quai Saint-Michel, the Quai des Grands-Augustines, the Boulevard Saint-Michel and the Rue Danton, however, if driving in Paris is not your idea of fun, then you have the Paris buses that also pass nearby.